ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 resource depletion and related errors are comparable to 500 type errors.)

-## Processing Model

-In this specification, the semantics of a JSONPath query are defined in terms of a *processing model*.
-That model is not prescriptive of the internal workings of an implementation:  Implementations may wish (or need) to design a different process that yields results that are consistent with this model.

-In the processing model,
-a valid query is executed against a value, the *argument*, and produces a list of zero or more nodes of the value.

-The query is a sequence of zero or more *selectors*, each of which is applied to the result of the previous selector and provides input to the next selector.
-These results and inputs take the form of a *nodelist*, i.e., a sequence of zero or more nodes.

-The nodelist going into the first selector contains a single node, the argument.
-The nodelist resulting from the last selector is presented as the result of the query; depending on the specific API, it might be presented as an array of the JSON values at the nodes, an array of Normalized Paths referencing the nodes, or both — or some other representation as desired by the implementation.
-Note that the API must be capable of presenting an empty nodelist as the result of the query.

-A selector performs its function on each of the nodes in its input nodelist, during such a function execution, such a node is referred to as the "current node".
-Each of these function executions produces a nodelist, which are then concatenated into the result of the selector.

-The processing within a selector may execute nested queries, which are in turn handled with the processing model defined here.
-Typically, the argument to that query will be the current node of the selector or a set of nodes subordinate to that current node.

 ## Syntax

 Syntactically, a JSONPath query consists of a root selector (`$`), which